Starting seeds indoors

 Moving seedlings outdoors

-Plants started indoors will not have been exposed to full sun, wind, or widely fluctuating temperatures.
-If they are not gradually accustomed to the outdoor environment, a process called "hardening off," their leaves may be scorched by sun or wind; they may even wilt and die.
+Plants started indoors will not have been exposed to full sun, wind or fluctuating temperatures.
+If they are not gradually accustomed to the outdoor environment, a process called "hardening off," their leaves may be scorched by sun or wind.
+They may even wilt and die.

 - Two weeks before planting outdoors, move seedlings outside.